MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/emulate-vision-deficiencies.md

 | Tritanopia | The user is unable to perceive any blue light. |
 | Achromatopsia | The user is unable to perceive any color, which reduces all color to a shade of grey. |

 The **Emulate vision deficiencies** tools simulate approximations of how a person with each deficiency may see your product.
 Each person is different, therefore vision deficiencies vary in severity from person to person.
 To better meet the needs of your users, avoid any color combination that may be an issue.
-The **Emulate vision deficiencies** tools are not a full accessibility assessment of your product.
-Instead, the **Emulate vision deficiencies** tools should give you a good first step to avoid problems.
+The **Emulate vision deficiencies** tools don't provide a full accessibility assessment of your product, but provide a good first step to avoid problems.

 <!-- ====================================================================== -->